sogeking7/sogeking7/README.md

 - 👋 Hi, I’m @sogeking7
 - 👀 I’m interested in Fullstack
-- 🌱 I’m currently learning React, NodeJS, NextJS
+- 🌱 I’m currently learning (MERN) & NextJS
 - 💞️ I’m looking to collaborate on interesting projects
 - 📫 How to reach me telegram @sogeking7